 In order to accommodate the widest range of manufacturing, warehouse, and office-related uses, the trip generation rates projected to create the greatest number of daily and peak-hour trips were calculated.
 In the absence of a specific non-residential land use, the precise square footages to be constructed with regards to each of those uses, and the final configuration of buildings, the proposed project is defined in terms of maximum allowable gross leasable square footage (133,000 SF), absent the mezzanine, and corresponding daily and peak-hour "trip budget," represented as "passenger-car-equivalents" (PCEs) and "non-PCEs."
 As a result, without predicating the need for additional environmental review beyond that presented herein, this environmental analysis seeks to provide both the City and the Applicant sufficient environmental clearance for a multiplicity of possible development scenarios.

 An Initial Study and Mitigated Negative Declaration and Mitigation Monitoring and Reporting Program have been prepared for this project.

-For more info contact Marilyn Simpson, AICP, Community Development Manager/City Planner at 626-430-2209 or email Marilyn.
+For more info contact Marilyn Simpson, AICP, Community Development Director at 626-430-2209 or email Marilyn Simpson.